badenh/mlbox/docs/tutorials/create-mlcube.md

 ```

 ## Step 2: Configure MLCube using the mlcube_cookiecutter
-Let's use the 'matmult' example, that we downloaded in the previous step, to illustrate how to make an MLCube.
-Matmul is a simple matrix multiply example written in Python with TensorFlow.
+Let's use the 'matmul' example, that we downloaded in the previous step, to illustrate how to make an MLCube™. 'matmul' is a simple matrix multiply example written in Python with TensorFlow.
-When you create an MLCube for your own model you will use your own code, data and dockerfile.
+When you create an MLCube™ for your own model you will use your own code, data and dockerfile.

 ```
 cd mlcube_examples